 How much should a collaborating physician be paid?

 The salary of a collaborating physician can vary greatly depending on several factors, including their specialty, years of experience, location, and the type of healthcare facility they work in.

-It’s also critical to remember that a collaborating physician’s salary could be influenced by the regulatory framework in their state, as various states have distinct rules governing how collaborating physicians are paid.
+It’s also critical to remember that the regulatory framework could influence a collaborating physician’s salary in their state, as various states have distinct rules governing how collaborating physicians are paid.